nextflow-io/training/docs/basic_training/intro.md

     The workflow results are cached by default in the directory `$PWD/work`.
 Depending on your script, this folder can take up a lot of disk space.
 If you are sure you won’t need to resume your workflow execution, clean this folder periodically.

-## Pipeline parameters
+## Workflow parameters

-Pipeline parameters are simply declared by prepending the prefix `params` to a variable name, separated by a dot character.
+Workflow parameters are simply declared by prepending the prefix `params` to a variable name, separated by a dot character.
 Their value can be specified on the command line by prefixing the parameter name with a double dash character, i.e. `--paramName`.

 Now, let’s try to execute the previous example specifying a different input string parameter, as shown below: